 Typically held in February, the state Young Farmer Leaders' Conference centers on young farmers' professional and personal growth.

 The agenda generally features guest speakers and workshop presenters who address issues relevant to young farmers, including leadership training, management skills, and business/family relationships.

 The state Young Farmer Golf Outing is an annual event that typically takes place in mid-August.

 The outing offers young farmers a relaxing and social atmosphere to network with peers from across the state.

 The national Young Farmers and Ranchers Conference sponsored by the American Farm Bureau Federation brings together young farmers from across the nation.

 The annual event focuses on leadership and personal development for young farmers, while also offering awards and recognition, networking opportunities, and Collegiate Farm Bureau Discussion Meet competitions.

-The first statewide Young Farmer Trap Shoot kicks off with a “bang” on June 10!
+The second statewide Young Farmer Trap Shoot kicks off with a “bang” on June 24!
 The shoot gives young farmers the chance to learn about wildlife conservation efforts, meet other young leaders from across the state and help raise money for local food banks.
 There will be plenty of prizes, food and fun to go around!